cuijxin/kubernetes-demo/pods/resource/README.md

 * The Container has no upper bound on the amount of memory it uses.
 The Container could use all of the memory available on the Node where it is running which in turn could invoke the OOM Killer. ***Further, in case of an OOM Kill, acontainer with no resource limits will have a greater chance of being killed.***
 * The Container is running in a namespace that has a default memory limit, and the Container is automatically assigned the default limit.
 Cluster administrators can use a [LimitRange](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#limitrange-v1-core) to specify a default value for the memory limit.

+#### Motivation for memory requests and limits

+***
+By configuration memory requests and limits for the Containers that run in your cluster, you can make efficient use of the memory resources available on your cluster's Nodes.
+By keeping a Pod's memory request low, you give the Pod a good chance of being scheduled.
+By having a memory limit that is greater than the memory request, you accomplish two things:
+* The Pod can have bursts of activity where it makes use of memory that happens to be available.
+* The amount of memory a Pod can use during a burst is limited to some reasonable amount.